 We have lots of Asian markets in our area and they carry all kinds of Mushrooms.
 Fresh or Dried Enoki are fun to use.
 I’m able to get them Fresh.

-Mix up the Mushrooms or just stick with Cremini, your choice.
-I don’t suggest using the White Button Mushrooms as they pretty flavorless.
+I don’t suggest using the White Button Mushrooms as they are flavorless.

 If you keep Kosher, Turkey Bacon can be subbed for the Prosciutto.